 August 21, 2008

-If you are a caring and empathic person but you are not taking responsibility for your own feelings of inner worth, you might be vulnerable to a relationship with a narcissist.
-Discover how you might be able to know a narcissist in advance of getting involved.
+If you are a caring, empathic person, you might be vulnerable to a narcissist.
+Discover how you can likely know a narcissist in advance of getting involved.

 Is there a way to tell early in a relationship if someone is suffering from Narcissistic Personality Disorder (NPD)?

 NPD is defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM IV-R) as "a pervasive pattern of grandiosity, need for admiration and a lack of empathy."
 People with NPD have a sense of entitlement, are often personally exploitive, and they see themselves as "special."
 They are often arrogant and envious of others.